In A Typical Tort Case

 A typical tort case follows a structured process from start to finish.
 First, the plaintiff consults with an attorney to evaluate whether they have a valid claim.
 If the attorney agrees to take the case, they will file a complaint in civil court, outlining the facts, the legal basis for the claim, and the damages sought.

 After discovery, many cases are resolved through settlement negotiations.
-If the parties cannot agree on a settlement, the case proceeds to trial.
-At trial, both sides present their evidence and arguments to a judge or jury, who then decide whether the defendant is liable and, if so, how much compensation the plaintiff should receive.
+So if the parties cannot agree on a settlement, the case proceeds to trial.
+That's why at trial, both sides present their evidence and arguments to a judge or jury, who then decide whether the defendant is liable and, if so, how much compensation the plaintiff should receive.
 If either party is dissatisfied with the outcome, they may appeal to a higher court.

 Real Examples